 No major sites allow you to keep your account balance in Colombian pesos.
 However, they do have currency exchange capabilities.
 If you sign up for an account somewhere, choose the US dollar as your currency.
 When you’re finished signing up, visit the cashier and choose a deposit method.
 The site will then walk you through the process of depositing and converting your COP deposit into USD.

-The gambling laws of Colombia permit most forms of in-person gambling.
+Columbian gambling laws permit most forms of in-person gambling.
 Casinos are licensed and regulated under the authority of the government’s Coljuegos division.
 Coljuegos is responsible for overseeing the industry, issuing licenses to casinos and ensuring that all establishments meet the standards set forth in Colombian law.